 In addition to the analytics available online through Apigee, all organization administrators are automatically subscribed to receive daily analytics summary reports through email.

-You can export out-of-the-box reports and custom reports to CSV, PDF, or PNG format.
+You can export custom reports to CSV, PDF, or PNG format.
 Each report includes an export menu where you can select a format for the export.